Before investing in your headshot or branding photography, learn about the differences and find out which one’s right for your business?

 Your photos will include more context with a sense of place, along with elements that show what you do.
 You could show a client interaction or images of you at work in your studio or office space.

 Stylistically we also have more scope to make you stand out from the crowd.
 Your personal branding photos should feel very personal, because they tell a story about you and your business.

 Earlier I mentioned that people buy from people and these are story-telling images that reveal more about you.
 They allow your ideal client to get to know you and make a connection.
 Subconsciously they’re saying “I think we’d get on, we’d work well together”.
 You’re starting to build connections and making it more likely a new client will reach out and get in touch.

 So when should you use personal branding photos and who are they best for?

 Personal branding images are perfect for small and medium sized businesses where you or your team are an integral part of the service you offer.

 If your clients will connect and work with you directly, and the personal relationship is an important part of what you do, then personal branding photos are perfect for your business.

-They’re great for musicians, health instructors, financial advisors, business coaches, nutritionists, virtual assistants or any profession where you’re an intrinsic part of your brand.
+They’re great for creatives, health instructors, financial advisors, business coaches, virtual assistants or any profession where you’re an intrinsic part of your brand.